hsnkh12/json-database-lib-demo/README.md

 ### Working with Documents

-Documents in `JsonORM` are analogous to tables in traditional databases.
+Documents in `JSONDatabaseManager` are analogous to tables in traditional databases.
 Each document is represented by a `Document` object, and you can perform operations like Insert, Update, and Delete on it.

 #### Insert Data